Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/AzureRM.Storage.md

 Creates or updates ImmutabilityPolicy of a Storage blob containers

 ### [Update-AzureRmStorageAccountNetworkRuleSet](Update-AzureRmStorageAccountNetworkRuleSet.md)
-Updates the NetworkRule property of a Storage Account
+Updates the NetworkRule property of a Storage account

 ### [Update-AzureRmStorageContainer](Update-AzureRmStorageContainer.md)
 Modifies a Storage blob container